MosheBerman/MBCalendarKit/README.md

     - (NSArray *)calendarView:(CKCalendarView *)calendarView eventsForDate:(NSDate *)date;

-You can read more about calendar views below.
+You can read more about calendar events below.

 Handling User Interaction